moshix/BITNETServices/README.md

 Commands supported by RELAY EXEC:

-/HELP
+1. /HELP
-/WHO
+2. /WHO
-/STATS
+3. /STATS
-/SYSTEM
+4. /SYSTEM
-/DM
+5. /DM       (direct message to a user)
-/SHUTDOWN
+6. /SHUTDOWN (for sysopt only and requires password
-/ROOM
+7. /ROOM.    (go into room X)
-/SHOUT
+8. /SHOUT    (send a message to all logged on users, for sysop only)

 REXX VERSION INSTALLATION